How to Get Into WashU: Admissions Stats + Tips

 How Hard Is It to Get Into WashU?

-This rate is, of course, extremely low, but your personal chances of admission could be higher or lower, depending on the strength of your profile.
-In order to estimate your own odds of acceptance, we suggest trying CollegeVine’s admissions calculator.
+These rates are extremely low, but your personal chances of admission depend on the strength of your profile.
+CollegeVine’s free admissions calculator can estimate your unique odds of acceptance.
 This free tool uses your grades, test scores, extracurriculars, and more to predict your real chances of admission to WashU, plus it gives you tips on how to improve your profile.

 Average Academic Profile of Accepted WashU Students